 A gum graft is one of the simple and quickest ways of fixing damaged gum, due to gum recession.
+It is one of the most recommended best treatments for receding gums out there.
 As gums recede, they expose the teeth and its roots underneath causing damage to the supporting bone, teeth sensitivity to cold and hot drinks and eventually teeth loss.

 To restore a worn-out gum, a periodontist also referred to as a gum doctor perform a gum graft surgery that involves cutting a flap and remove healthy tissue from the roof of your mouth or nearby gums and implant it to the damaged area.
 When this is done well it can reduce tooth sensitivity and improve your smile, and confidence while preventing further recession and bone loss.